cmuslima/reinforcement_teaching/README.md

     a. python -m venv virtual_env_name
     b. source virtual_env_name/bin/activate
-3. Example training run for maze student env + RL teacher using the PE state rep and LP reward proposed in our RT paper. python config.py --env maze --teacher_agent DQN --reward_function simple_LP -SR buffer_policy --teacher_batchsize 128 --teacher_lr 0.001 --teacher_buffersize 100 --training True --evaluation False --num_runs_start 0 --num_runs_end 1
+3. Example training run for maze student env + RL teacher using the PE state rep and LP reward proposed in our RT paper. python config.py --env maze --teacher_agent DQN --reward_function simple_LP --SR buffer_policy --teacher_batchsize 128 --teacher_lr 0.001 --teacher_buffersize 100 --training 1 --evaluation 0 --num_runs_start 0 --num_runs_end 1

 The config.py file contains all the teacher/student/experiment hyperparameters.
 There is a hyper_param_sweep bool in the config file.
 There is a loop that loops over various teacher configurations.
 If this is set to True, then in the config file, you can edit what values you want to loop.
 For example, what teacher lrs, teacher state represetnations, etc.